-Manuscripts for review should be submitted double-spaced in the style of the SAJG, and authors are requested to consult a recent issue not older than Volume 118, Number 4 for the publication layout (of the PDF and print format).
+Manuscripts for peer review shall be submitted double-spaced in the style of the South African Journal of Geology, and authors are requested to consult a recent issue not older than Volume 118, Number 4 for the publication layout (of the PDF and print format).

-The title page should include the title of the manuscript, initials, surname, affiliation and email address of each author and corresponding address.
+The title page should include the title of the manuscript, with the initials, surname, affiliation, email address, corresponding address, and (optionally) ORCID of each author.
 A short summary of the paper should be provided as the abstract.
-Avoid using deferring phrases such as "…is discussed" and include no references.
+Avoid using deferring phrases such as “…is discussed” and include no references.
 Remember that your abstract may be the only part of your paper that is read so it should help readers to become quickly informed about your results and to decide if your paper is relevant to their interests.
-Abstracts from the SAJG are circulated by international retrieval systems.
+Abstracts from S. Afr.
+J. Geol. are circulated by international retrieval systems.

 The text or main body of the manuscript should be logically organized into sections but please avoid overuse of subsection constructs.
 There must be a clear separation of facts and observations from interpretations and inferences.
 An alphabetical and then chronological list of all references cited should follow the main text.

-The format of references must follow that of the SAJG and can be obtained in any issue not older than Volume 118, Number 4; and the names of journals must be spelled out in full.
-Papers "in preparation" and "submitted" cannot be used as references.
+The format of references must follow that of S. Afr.
+J. Geol. and can be obtained in any issue not older than Volume 118, Number 4; and the names of journals must be spelled out in full.
+Papers “in preparation” and “submitted” cannot be used as references.
 Please make a careful crosscheck of the reference list against citations in the text.